 6. Clean Drain Line

-Now, it’s time clean the drain line and drain pan.
+Now, it’s time to clean the drain line and drain pan.
 Remove the access panel, which will be under the indoor unit’s evaporator coils.
 Soak up any standing water you see with a towel or a shop vacuum.
 Check the drain line for any clogs.
 You can use the shop vacuum to remove the clogs.
 Clean the drain pan with soap and water.
 Add vinegar if there is any mold or mildew.

 7. Check Grilles and Registers